dnmfarrell/jp/README.md

 Tutorial
 --------
 ### Intro
-This tutorial will show you how to accomplish simple transformations on JSON objects like update, filter and delete.
+This tutorial will show you how to accomplish simple transformations on JSON objects like add, update, and delete.
 You'll need to [install](#install) jp and start a bash shell session.
 I recommend typing out all of the code examples yourself to better understand (and remember) what's going on.
 If you have suggestions for how this tutorial could be better please let me know by opening a new [issue](https://github.com/dnmfarrell/jp/issues/new?labels=tutorial).

 To demonstrate I need some input data, so I'm going to use a shortened version of my GitHub profile.
 If you have a GitHub account, you can download your own JSON profile with curl (replace `gh_username` with your github username):